 Badlands National Park

-Arguably one of the most beautiful things to do in South Dakota, the Badlands are a breathtaking natural area.
-The Badlands were long used for hunting ground by the native tribes in the area.
+Arguably one of the most beautiful things to do in South Dakota with kids, the Badlands are a breathtaking natural area.
+The Badlands were long used for hunting grounds by the native tribes in the area.
 Today, anyone can come to the Badlands and lay eyes on the stunning structures in the park.
-One of the most popular trails in the park is the 1.5 mile Notch Trail that involves walking in ravines and on top of the elevated portions of the Badlands, climbing a tall wooden ladder, and seeing amazing views.
+One of the most popular trails in the park is the 1.5 mile Notch Trail which involves walking in ravines and on top of the elevated portions of the Badlands, climbing a tall wooden ladder, and seeing amazing views.
 It is also likely that you may also see sheep, ram, chipmunk, and other wildlife as well!

 Old Courthouse Museum

 Located along the flat streets of Sioux Falls, the Old Courthouse Museum is full of super interesting artifacts and historical information.
 Old machines, children’s toys, motorcycles other automobiles, and more can be found while walking through the museum.
 The interior of the historic buildings is something to marvel at in and of itself.
 In fact, a step into the bathrooms in the building will have you stepping into a historic and beautiful room full of marble and historic craftsmanship.
 There are a lot of informative museums in South Dakota and this is one of the very best!

 If you find yourself in Hill City, South Dakota, consider stopping by the Museum at Black Hills Institute.
 It’s there at the institute that you can see everything that South Dakota is known for and good at.
 Meteorites, minerals, dinosaur skeletons, and other geological finds can be seen at the museum.
 Admission is affordable and children under five get admitted into the museum for free!